sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/windows-fundamentals.md

 ### Windows Subsystem for Linux (WSL)

 Windows Subsystem for Linux (WSL) allows Linux binaries to run on Windows.
-After enabling WSL and installing a Linux distro, we gain access to a Linux shell with the standard Linux directory structure.
+After enabling WSL and installing a Linux distro, we gain access to a Bash shell with the standard Linux directory structure.
 We can also access Windows files through the `/mnt` directory in WSL.

 ## Diving Deeper & Close Out